 Amna Ahmed (July 2008-2012): Amna's thesis title is Abstract topological dynamics, she looks at topologies on a countable sets that make a given map continuous and orders on a countable set that make a given map order preserving.
 Amna is a lecturer at the Al-Mergeb University in Libya.

 Kyriakos Papadopoulos (2008-2012): Kyriakos's completed his thesis on Set-theoretic and topological characterizations of ordered spaces, looking at characterizations of ordinal spaces, in 2012.
 Kyriakos is now an assistant prof. in American University of the Middle East, in Kuwait and is now Assistant Professor at Kuwait University.

-Columba Dolores Perez (2013-present) is working on topologies that make certain maps continuous.
+Columba Dolores Perez (2013-present) is working on countable dynamical systems and topologies that make certain maps continuous.
 Columba is funded by CONACyT.

 Ziqin Feng (2012 - 2013) spent a year working with me as an FP7 Marie-Curie International Incoming Fellowship looking at Hilbert's 13th Problem.
 Ziqin now has a tenure track position at Auburn University.